brian-liu-24/scikit-learn2/doc/modules/preprocessing.rst

   independently, since a downstream model can further make some assumption on the linear independence of the features.

-  To address this issue you can use :class:`sklearn.decomposition.PCA` with ``whiten=True`` to further remove the linear correlation across features.
+  To address this issue you can use :class:`sklearn1.decomposition.PCA` with ``whiten=True`` to further remove the linear correlation across features.

 .. topic:: Scaling a 1D array